 Kara Kittrick is the inaugural President of 530Forward.
 She is a Redding native who, after graduating from UC Santa Barbara's prestigious College of Creative Studies, moved back to her hometown to work in media across a variety of formats.
 She has extensive experience with Cloud Potential/Cloud Wise Academy, she co-hosts shows on Radio Wasteland, and she is currently working with American Directions, a polling company, while doing freelance writing on Upwork and other platforms.
 She is particularly focused on LGBTQ issues and ending homelessness in the region.
 Her thoughtful, steady leadership is ideal for the mission of 530Forward.

 BRYSON SCHREDER, VICE PRESIDENT

 Bryson Schreder comes from a family deeply rooted in the 530 region, and he is returning to his hometown of Redding after completing a B.Arch. degree at Cal Poly San Luis Obispo.
-He will soon begin in a new role as an Architectural Designer II at a prominent local firm.
+He currently works as an Architectural Designer II at a prominent local firm.
 He is especially committed to sound, sustainable city and regional planning and responsible management of rural public spaces.
 His unique areas of knowledge and passion for the North State make him a perfect fit as the first Vice President of 530Forward.